ColtonKawamura/MDsim/README.md

 * `forces!` - Our force function.
 * `ForceLaw` - The force law we want to model.
 For this example, we're only using Hooke's Law.

-That output `trajectory` is a vector with two elements: a tuple for each particle containing a vector of positions, and a vector of diameters for each particle.
+That output `trajectory` is a vector with two elements: a tuple for each particle containing a vector of position vectors, and a vector of diameters for each particle.
 This is all the information we need to plot the trajectory of each particle across time.

 How to actually run the simulation we simply call the function with all our arguments.